 Autumn is on the way!
 Where I live, there are no leaves to fall because we have no trees, but there is a decidedly cooler tinge to the morning air and it is very welcome.
 After a quiet summer, autumn is the time to put away our past-times and get ready for the serious fun of a busy season.
-This is why Gabriel looks so intense in the banner above!
-And autumn, of course, brings news of Gabriel’s movies and other activities.
-Be sure to read about the premiere of his latest film, Lies We Tell, in this separate article and stay tuned for reviews and new pics on Thursday!
-The rest of the Byrne-ing News is here.
-Happy (serious and intense) Autumn to you!
+Mr. Byrne looks calm and relaxed up above, but he’s actually just a dynamo at rest.
+And autumn, of course, will bring news of his movies, television projects, and other activities.

 At last!
 Carrie Pilby is starring on Netflix in the USA!
 Check your Netflix and see if she is there.

 It is such a lovely and funny film.
 Gabriel’s role, though small, is important.
 He plays Carrie’s dad, after all.
 And there is a (tiny) fight scene!
 But I will say no more.
 See it! heart

 Also, author Caren Lissner, who wrote the book, has an in-depth article in The Atlantic Monthly: How My First Novel Became A Movie and she offers us a realistic picture of the process of turning page to film: the ups, the downs, and the in-betweens.